stevenharradine/github-mfa-checker/README.md

 # github-mfa-checker
-Checks all admin users of an org have their 2 factor authentication enabled.
+Checks all admin users of a github org have their 2 factor authentication enabled.